Tracy Wolff

-Tracy Wolff is an American author of young adult fiction, best known for her bestselling series Crave.
+Tracy Deebs-Elkenaney, professionally known as Tracy Wolff, is an American author of young adult fiction, best known for her bestselling series Crave.
 She also writes under the pen name Tessa Adams.

 Personal life

 Wolff is an only child who lost her father unexpectedly at the age of 22.
 She is a mother of three and a former English professor, who now works as a full-time writer from her home in Austin, Texas.

 The Crave series

 The Crave series is a popular romantasy saga that combines elements of paranormal romance with young adult fantasy, reaching the New York Times best-seller list.
 The series follows Grace, a teenager who moves to a mysterious Alaskan boarding school after the death of her parents.
 There, she discovers a supernatural world filled with vampires, werewolves, witches, and gargoyles.

 The series debuted in April 2020 with Crave and has several sequels.
 As of 2024, the series had sold over 3.5 million copies globally and gained a massive following, particularly among fans of BookTok.

 Shortly before the book's release, Universal Studios acquired the film rights to Crave.
 The adaptation was billed as a paranormal fantasy with a feminist lens, expanding the book's themes to a cinematic audience.